dhanalakhmi251012/Data-Analysis--Dashboard/README.md

 - This line chart will demonstrate the impact of countries economics by month wise.

 ## Rank Wise

+- "This Dashboard presenting rank-wise insights on the impact of the war.
+The dashboard highlights the number of civilian and military casualties, as well as the economic impact, with detailed records categorized by city and country."

 ![Screenshot 2024-12-18 231414](https://github.com/user-attachments/assets/3602aca5-36e1-4c89-a305-166280974c13)